vitaliy-bobrov/metalsmith-blog-source/source/blog/css-paint-in-action-bar-chart.md

 }
 ```

 Now we are using padding values to calculate bar width and height.
 Next, I want to add the possibility to change chart orientation.
-I will introduce `--bar-orientation` variable with possible values: top, bottom, left and right.
+I will introduce `--bar-placement` variable with possible values: top, bottom, left and right.
 Here is the final code:

 ```js
 class BarChartPainter {